An amputation is the surgical removal of a all or part of an arm or leg due to injury, infection, or injury.

 In the simplest of terms, an epidural corticosteroid (steroid) injection is a way to deliver pain medicine quickly into the body with a syringe.

 The Pavlik harness is a soft splint.
-It is most commonly used for treating infants with developmental dysplasia of the hip (DDH).
+It is most often used for treating infants with developmental dysplasia of the hip (DDH).
 It helps keep the infant's hips and knees bent and the thighs spread apart.
 It can also help promote healing in babies with broken thighbones (femurs).

 Minimally invasive scoliosis surgery is a type of procedure done to fix an abnormal curve of the spine known as scoliosis.
 This type of surgery uses smaller incisions than open surgery.